 Women Preachers in History

-After nearly two decades of the religious movement started by John Wesley in England several women preachers emerged with an evidenced call to preach.
-Not only within their own hearts did they perceive such a calling, but also within the minds and hearts of those who knew them was there evidence that each of these women were given a special gift.
+After nearly two decades of the religious movement started by John Wesley in England several women, preachers emerged with an evidenced call to preach.
+Not only within their own hearts did they perceive such a calling, but also within the minds and hearts of those who knew them was there evidence that each of these women was given a special gift.
+There have been many women in the bible who have made a massive impact throughout history and still influencing women to this day.

 Francis Asbury in his travels in England undoubtedly heard a handful of these women preachers.
 In Ashbourne, Derbyshire, Francis Asbury would have seen and heard first hand, Mrs. Dobinson, Sarah Crosby, Sarah Ryan and Mary Bosanquet (Fletcher), each had established leadership roles in the town of Derby.
 Also in London, these same women preachers, Sarah Crosby, Mary Bosanquet and Sarah Ryan, teamed up with other women preachers and leaders, would have had opportunity to share the Gospel in front of Francis Asbury during his two visits to the capital city.
 This experience, coupled with the acceptance of women in leadership as well as women preachers by John Wesley, influenced the opinion of Francis Asbury toward women preachers.